rama-coder/GoodReading/GoodReading/rGitREADME.txt

 7. Doing an ls again will print the contents of project home directory.
 8. From git-bash, run the following.

-git config --global user.name "krishh"
+git config --global user.name "rama777"

 9. From git-bash, run the following.